-Alberta's forest industry provides over 15,000 direct jobs and contributes more than \$4 billion to the provincial economy.
-As many as 70 communities in the province are dependent on the forest industry.
-Forestry makes significant contributions to these communities by providing employment, making purchases, paying taxes, helping to develop infrastructure and supporting community initiatives
+Alberta's forest industry provides over 13,000 direct jobs and contributes more than \$4 billion to the provincial economy.
+As many as 50 communities in the province are dependent on the forest industry.
+Forestry makes significant contributions to these communities by providing employment, helping to develop infrastructure and supporting community initiatives www.millarwestern.com